Cortinarius alboglobosus

 Cortinarius alboglobosus, commonly known as the snowglobe webcap, is a species of mushroom in the family Cortinariaceae.

 Description

 The fibrillose cap of Cortinarius alboglobosus is about 4-12 centimeters in diameter and is convex or sometimes umbonate.
 It starts out whitish and darkens in age, becoming brown or grayish buff in color.
 The stipe is about 4-12 centimeters long and 1-4.5 centimeters wide.
 It can be light brown or white, and is fibrillose.
 The gills are tannish to brownish, and adnexed.
 The inside of the mushroom is brownish.

 Habitat and ecology

-Cortinarius alboglobosus is found found under both birch trees and conifers.
+Cortinarius alboglobosus is found under both birch trees and conifers.
 It is found in both Europe and North America, with European collections being more common with birch and Pacific Northwestern collections being more common with conifers.